 Loren March is a PhD student in human geography at the University of Toronto's Department of Geography and Planning.
-Their research centres around complex processes and experiences of change in altered urban environments, and has critically examined gentrification, redevelopment, and creative placemaking practices, employing a diverse range and mixture of qualitative methods.
-Their most current dissertation work specifically examines affective relations in contexts of urban environmental gentrification, and looks at the more-than-human implications of capitalist urbanization processes in Toronto.
+Their research focuses on complex processes and experiences of change in urban enviornments.
+Specifically, they critically examine gentrification, redevelopment, and creative placemaking practices, employing a diverse range and mixture of qualitative methods.
+Their most current dissertation work explores affective relations in contexts of urban environmental gentrification, and looks at the more-than-human implications of capitalist urbanization in Toronto.